sergeo92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6- Create a global variable
 7- Create a new global variables
-8- Display the result of the addition of 128 with the value stored in the variable
+8- Display the result of the addition of 128 with the value stored in the variable 9- Display the result of POWER divided by DIVIDE